slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'There are no smart people or stupid people, just people being smart or being stupid.
 Being smart means thinking things through -- trying to find the real answer, not the first answer.
 Being stupid means avoiding thinking by jumping to conclusions.
 Jumping to a conclusion is like quitting a game: you lose by default.That’s why saying «I don’t know» is usually smart, because it’s refusing to jump to a conclusion.
 So when someone says «They are so stupid!» -- it means they’ve stopped thinking.'*

 <!--
+> *'When a wise man points at the moon, the imbecile examines the finger.' -- Confucius*
 > *'If everybody is thinking alike, then somebody isn't thinking.' -- George S. Patton Jr.*
 > *'If people around you don’t think what you’re doing is a bit strange, maybe it’s not strange enough.' -- Patrick Collison*
 > *'I have long held that stupidity is very largely the result of fear leading to mental inhibitions.' -- Bertie Russell*